marknormanread/motility_analysis_lamm2020/README.md

 **PLoS Computational Biology** 12(9):e1005082.

 If you have any questions about this code, or how to apply it to your own data, please get in contact.

+Other code related to this publication, written by Maté Biro, is available at http://www.matebiro.com/software/nuclearactin